-In this episode of Talk of the Bay, I interview two UCSC researchers, Andrew Fischer and Ruth Langridge.
+In this episode of Talk of the Bay, I interview two UCSC researchers, Andrew Fisher and Ruth Langridge.
 Their focus is on groundwater and how to recharge it to better manage this resource for city and farm.

 Groundwater is a critical resource in California, providing approximately thirty percent of the state’s water supply and significantly more during dry years.